QIWI-API/payments-docs/_payment-token_en.html.md

 <aside class="warning">
 The payment token is linked with the site ID and the customer ID that you have specified in the original API request.
 The customer will be able to make payment by payment token only on this site.

-To make the payment token valid on other sites of the same merchant, send a request to Support.
+To make the payment token valid on other sites of the same merchant, send a request to <a href="mailto:payin@qiwi.com">QIWI Support</a>.
 </aside>

 ## QIWI Wallet payment token issue {#merchant-form-wallet-token-issue}